 If, for some reason, you absolutely must mark the issue as ‘closed’ on Jira, consider disconnecting the issues so that the ticket remains open in Zendesk until you perform the necessary edits.
 Alternatively, you could give it a similar-sounding status, such as ‘Resolved’ or ‘Done’.

-And that’s it!
-Now you’re ready to fully combine the power of Jira and Zendesk.
+That’s it!
+Now you’re ready to fully combine the power of Jira and Zendesk with this Jira Zendesk integration in place.

 Here’s a quick recap of what we’ve covered: